MaxAtslega/MaxAtslega/README.md

 </p>

 ## Glad to see you here!
 I'm a student from Germany with a long-standing interest in programming and technology.
-Beyond my passion for computer science and software engineering, I enjoy going to the gym, reading, cycling, walking my dog, and traveling.
+Beyond my passion for computer science and software engineering, I enjoy reading, cycling and traveling.

 <br>